AST SpaceMobile: Impact on astronomy

 The SpaceMobile constellation has drawn criticism for its potential contribution to light pollution in the night sky, as well as radio-frequency interference with certain telescopes that operate outside of the visible light spectrum.

 Observations of BlueWalker 3 were obtained after it unfolded into a large flat-panel shape in November 2022.
 The measurements indicate that the fully deployed satellite is very bright and usually approaches first magnitude when it is near the zenith.

 Follow-up observations revealed three deep but temporary periods of reduced brightness.
 The dimming was attributed to a change in the orientation of the flat-panel needed in order to boost solar power generation.
 This finding indicated that the satellite operator can reduce the luminosity of their constellation and mitigate its adverse impact on astronomy by making a small adjustment to the spacecraft orientation.

 Additional criticism was focused on the proliferation of similar satellites being developed by AST SpaceMobile which – as a group – could have a deleterious impact to the science of astronomy.
 Notes the New York Times, "they create bright trails and an ambient glow in the sky that can destroy astronomical images and obscure fainter celestial objects that would otherwise be visible to the naked eye."
-In response to these concerns, AST SpaceMobile is working with the National Science Foundation on an agreement to reduce the impact of its satellites on astronomical observations;

-Controversy surrounding requested use of 430-440MHz band

-In June 2025, AST SpaceMobile filed an application with the FCC, requesting use of additional frequencies for use in telemetry.
-One of the requested bands was the 430-440MHz, with its' stated use being 'Non-US emergency TT&C communications'.

-This prompted international backlash, with 2433 express filings being submitted by amateur radio enthusiasts in opposition to the proposed usage.
-Additionally, 17 national amateur radio societies submitted objections: